codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 - [ ] perform the W3C verification on the Survey form project
 - [ ] perform the W3C verification on the Portefolio project

+Exploration of the day: Travis CI and Continuous Integration, should look how to implement it on one of my repos

 ---

 ## Daily log template